The Ultimate Guide To Layering Clothes

-Long sleeved shirts or blouses work well for layering under.
+Long-sleeved shirts or blouses work well for under layers.
 Choose thin cotton sateen or polyester fabrics, chiffon, and silks.
 Resist knitted fabrics with ribbed or thick textured patterns.

 Use Multiple Thin Layers

 Multiple thin layers are a great way to keep warm and comfortable when the weather cools down.
-Consider using multiple body-conscious knits or thermals rather than bulking sweaters and thick turtlenecks.
+Consider using many body-conscious knits or thermals rather than bulking sweaters and thick turtlenecks.

-The goal of layering is to use more than one layer and it is often much more achievable and doable when you depend on thinner fabrics to create the look.
+The goal of layering is to use more than one layer, and it is often much more achievable when you depend on thinner fabrics to create the look.

-Pair cozy and warm polyester all-over print leggings with a simple tank top, thin oversized cotton sweater, and wool neck scarf or simply go for tights and a midi skirt with the same top.
+Pair cozy and warm polyester all-over print leggings with a simple tank top, thin oversized cotton sweater, and wool neck scarf or go for tights and a midi skirt.

-The thinner your layers the more layers you are able to comfortably add for texture and chic style.
+The thinner your layers, the more layers you can comfortably add for texture and chic style.